jonnonz1/nz-statute-book/acts/public/1978/heavy-engineering-research-levy-act-1978.md

 ### 15 Copy of accounts to be sent to Minister and members
 (1) The Association shall, within 3 months after the expiration of each financial year or within such extended period as the Minister may allow, provide the Minister and the chief executive with a report on its proceedings and activities during that financial year.
 There shall be annexed to the report copies of the income and expenditure account and statement of financial position of the Association together with a copy of the report of the auditor or auditors on them.
-(2) The Minister shall, as soon as practicable after its receipt by him, lay before Parliament a copy of the report sent to him under subsection (1) (together with a copy of the Association's income and expenditure account and statement of financial position for the year to which the report relates).
+(2) The Minister shall, as soon as practicable after receiving the report, present a copy of it to the House of Representatives (together with a copy of the Association's income and expenditure account and statement of financial position for the year to which the report relates).
 (3) Within 3 months after the expiration of its financial year, the Association shall send to each of its members a copy of the report sent to the Minister under subsection (1), together with a copy of its income and expenditure account and statement of financial position for that year and a copy of the report of the auditor or auditors on them.
 (4) Nothing in this section shall limit the application of the Incorporated Societies Act 1908 to the Association.

 ### 16 Copy of rules to be sent to Minister
-If so required by the Minister, the Association shall, within such reasonable time as the Minister may specify, send him a copy of its rules, together with any amendments to them.
+If so required by the Minister, the Association shall, within such reasonable time as the Minister may specify, send the Minister a copy of its rules, together with any amendments to them.
 Any such copy shall be duly certified by the Registrar of Incorporated Societies as being the registered rules of the Association.

 ### 17 Financial provisions to apply notwithstanding anything to the contrary in Association's rules
 The provisions of sections 14 to 16 shall apply to the Association notwithstanding anything to the contrary in its rules.